 Students who have been placed or are pending placement in alternative school settings, correctional institutions, or training facilities in another school district are subject to placement in the Academic Options Center upon enrollment in Madison County Schools.

-Any student returning from an expulsion or re-entering from an expulsion from within the District, shall re-enter the Academic Options Center for the remainder of the semester in which he/she returns, before returning to his/her home school.
+Any student returning from an expulsion or re-entering from an expulsion from within the District, shall re-enter the Academic Options Center for 180 qualifying school days before returning to his/her home school.

 WITHDRAWAL OF STUDENTS